Bashmdz/calendar-frontend/README.md

 10. Deploy your app to Heroku (`git push heroku master`).
 11. Your CalenTask application should now be deployed and accessible via the provided Heroku app URL.
 12. Your app should now be deployed and accessible via the provided Heroku URL.

+## Future Functionalities

+### Logs

+In the current implementation, the system saves logs for the creation, updation, and deletion of tasks.
+However, there is no interaction functionality for users to view these logs or receive notifications.

+A future functionality to be added is the ability for users to interact with the logs.
+This can include features such as:

+- Viewing a log history for each task, displaying the date and time of each action.
+- Notifying users when a task they are assigned to has been modified or deleted.
+- Providing a notification center where users can view all their notifications.

+Implementing these functionalities will enhance the user experience and improve the overall usability of the CalenTask Task Management System.